“It was like the sting had gone out of the serpent’s tail somehow! Wonderful.”

 What will happen in a session?

 In a Shiatsu session I will listen to you telling me about yourself and how you are.
-Depending on your constitution and general energy levels, I would then use a variety of touch which might include gentle holding, using my palms, thumbs and fingers, elbows, knees and feet on the acupressure points; and incorporate subtle movements to stretch and promote a sense of balance and wellbeing.
-I encourage feedback, questions, stillness and quiet - whichever is best for you.
-Where appropriate, there can be a counselling aspect, and recommendations can be made regarding diet and exercise to aid self-care and prolong the benefits between sessions.
+I use Clean Language (a way of engaging with someone to support them in connecting with their need and instinctive self-knowledge).
+Depending on your constitution and general energy levels, I would then use a variety of touch which might include gentle holding, using my palms, thumbs and fingers, perhaps elbows, knees and feet on the acupressure points and meridians.
+I can incorporate subtle movements to stretch and promote a sense of balance and wellbeing.
+Feedback, questions, stillness and / or quiet are all encouraged - whichever is best for you on that day.
+Where appropriate, there can be a counselling aspect to support the bodywork, and recommendations can be made regarding diet and exercise to aid self-care and prolong the benefits between sessions.

 Pricing: